S$ 115 Find Cheap Flights from South Korea to Singapore

 Filter your dealsChoose cabin class, free Wi-Fi and more.

-Cheap Flight Deals from South Korea to Singapore
+Cheap Flights from South Korea to Singapore

 Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from South Korea to Singapore that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.